 Understanding the multichannel conundrum.
-Today, roughly 95% of the population own a smartphone, as mobile sales have rocketed from 15% to 75% in the last five years.
+Today, roughly 95% of the population owns a smartphone, as mobile sales have rocketed from 15% to 75% in the last five years.
 It is therefore clear that multichannel is changing the way we live, communicate and shop.
 Consumers are looking for the ideal mix of online convenience and in-store expertise.

 For retailers, it’s opened up a world of possibility, and an interesting set of challenges: rather than just worry about inventory, store operations, promotions and customer systems, retailers have to tune into the full customer journey regardless of platform.